wayinone/wayinone.github.io/RRA.md

 | ---------------------------- |:----------------------------:|
 | <center><img src="ContiReading/RRA/XshapeCor.png" style="width: 300px;" /></center> |<center><img src="ContiReading/RRA/XshapeCor_RRA_Local_Best.png" style="width: 300px;" /></center>  |

 How about finding multiple *different*  structures?
 Our algotihm can do it with some little "twist."
-The "twist" uses the idea of minimal volume of a cluster.
-In the following plots, the right one is the structure our algorithm found, we put two circle and a rectangle to give reader the idea of minimum volumes.
-For example: the volume of a point cluster (cluster that closes to a point structure) is defined as an area of a circle.
+The "twist" is to use an idea of minimal volume of a cluster.
+In the following plots, the right one shows the structures our algorithm found, we put two circle and a rectangle to give reader the idea of minimum volumes.
+For example: the volume of a point cluster (cluster that closes to a point structure) is defined as the area of a circle.

 | <center>Original data</center> | <center>Proposed Method</center> |
 ---|---